Beginner guide

 No equipment needed.
 You can play with nothing but people.
 No board, no cards, no screen.

 It's about reading people.
-Unlike most party games, Mafia is fundamentally about human psychology.
+Unlike most party games, Werewolf is fundamentally about human psychology.
 Can you tell when your friend is lying?
 Can you lie convincingly to a room full of people staring at you?

 Everyone is involved.
 There's no waiting for your turn.
 Day phase is a free-for-all debate where everyone talks, accuses, defends, and bluffs.